-The bottom line: Creditors who understand that you're truly struggling with a financial hardship may be more agreeable and willing to extend the proposals submitted by credit or debt counselors.
+Creditors who understand that you are truly experiencing a financial hardship may be more open to agree to the proposals submitted by credit or debt counselors.
 Upon their acceptance of proposals, they are then added to the debt management plan.
-For creditors who do not agree to extend the benefits of debt relief, you are still required to make payments based on the original terms of your cardholder agreements.
+For creditors who do not agree to extend the benefits of debt relief, you are still obligated according to the original terms of your cardholder agreements.

-Debt Management: A Proven Path to Save Money?
+Debt Management Is a Proven Path to Save Money

 State Programs for Low-Income Families

-For some individuals who are truly in financial distress and struggling with high-interest debts (generally $20,000 or more), debt settlement may be an ideal debt relief alternative.
-Debt settlement, also known as debt negotiation, is typically an option more suited for individuals and families who generally have high interest, high-balance credit card debt – individuals who may even be running out of options and considering bankruptcy.
-It is a more aggressive form of debt relief that has helped consumers get out from under credit card debt faster, assuming funds can be "set aside" to build up a "lump sum" account that can later be used to extend a settlement offer to creditors.
-It's important to understand the difference between debt settlement and debt management: With debt management you are actually paying off everything you owe, but saving money through lower interest rates and a waiving of late fees and penalties.
-The objective of debt settlement is to "settle" with credit card companies for substantially less than is actually owed.
+An alternative debt relief option to debt management through credit counseling is debt settlement.
+Debt settlement or debt negotiation is typically utilized by individuals and families who have high interest, high-balance credit card debt – individuals who may even be considering bankruptcy.
+It is a more aggressive form of debt relief that has helped consumers get out of credit card debt faster, assuming monies can be "set aside" to build up a "lump sum" amount that can later be used to extend a settlement offer to creditors.
+It's important to understand the difference between debt settlement and debt management: With debt management you are actually paying off everything you owe, but saving money through much lower interest rates and a waiving of late fees and penalties.
+The objective of debt settlement is to "settle" with credit card companies for substantially less than is currently owed.

-Why would credit card companies ever be willing to "settle" with consumers?
-If credit card companies decide eventually to "sell off" accounts that are 60 to 90 days late, or more, to a third-party collector, creditors may recoup as little as 10 cents on the dollar.
-This is not to say that creditors routinely agree to 10 cents on the dollar settlements, but it's not surprising that credit card companies may be agreeable to accept a reasonable settlement offer made by you or by a debt settlement company negotiating on your behalf – especially if they acknowledge the financial hardship you are facing and come to understand that you are genuinely doing your best to resolve debts and avoid a personal bankruptcy.
-Be aware that when consumers default on their credit card agreements for the purpose of setting aside money in a settlement fund, creditors may threaten or take legal action – although legal action is not an option that credit card companies will always exercise.
+Why would credit card companies consider "settling" with consumers?
+If credit card companies decide eventually to "sell off" accounts that are 60 to 90 days late, or more, to a third-party collector, creditors may realize as little as 10 cents on the dollar.
+So, it stands to reason that credit card companies may be agreeable to accept a reasonable settlement offer made by you or by a debt settlement company negotiating on your behalf.
+It is important to be aware that when consumers default on their credit card agreements in order to set aside money in a settlement fund, creditors may threaten or take legal action.
 In addition, money saved through credit card settlements are subject to federal taxes.
-Finally, debt settlement, will typically have a negative impact on personal credit, but not as serious or long lasting of an impact as personal bankruptcy.
+Finally, debt settlement will likely have a negative impact on personal credit, but not as serious or long lasting of an impact as personal bankruptcy.